php-fig/fig-standards/bylaws/004-psr-workflow.md

 This document describes the workflow for proposing a PSR and having it published by the PHP-FIG.

+> **Note:** Throughout this article when you see "PSR-X", X is being used as a variable and not
+> the autoloader standard some refer to as PSR-X.

 ## 1. Roles

 **Author:** An author is actively involved in writing a PSR.
 A document may have multiple authors.
 None